Welcome to Year 11

-Mock Examinations: The important mock examinations will take place between 11th-19th December.
+Mock Examinations: The important mock examinations will take place in mid-February.
 They are designed to give your son a clear idea of how he is progressing and inform his subject choices for next year.
 They will also provide evidence for preliminary GCSE predicted grades.

-Sixth Form Information Evening: We are holding our 6th Form information evening on 16th November 2017.
-During this evening you and your son will have the opportunity to get an overview of the sixth form curriculum and the chance to talk to subject teachers and sixth form students about subject options and life in the sixth form.
+Sixth Form Information Evening: During this evening you and your son will have the opportunity to get an overview of the sixth form curriculum and the chance to talk to subject teachers and sixth form students about subject options and life in the sixth form.

 Sixth Form Option Meetings: In January or February, all boys have a meeting with senior members of staff to discuss sixth form choices.
 Parents are expected to attend these meetings.

-Year 11 Parents' Evening: This is on Thursday 25th January 2018 and will provide a further opportunity for you to talk about your son's progress at GCSE and his subject options for next year.
+Year 11 Parents' Evening: There will be two Year 11 Parents' Evenings this academic year on Thursday 15 October and Thursday 25 March.
+These will provide more opportunities for you to talk about your son's progress at GCSE and his subject options for next year.

-Sixth Form Induction: All students are expected to participate in the sixth form induction days which are on 28th and 29th June 2018.
+Sixth Form Induction: All students are expected to participate in the sixth form induction days which are in late June each year.
 The activities in which the students take part include subject taster sessions and a range of other enjoyable activities designed to prepare them for sixth form life.
-Please do not book holidays for these days.
+Please do not book holidays at this time.

 We hope that you and your son will find this programme useful as you begin to make the important decisions that are necessary in the coming months.
-Please do contact Mr Jackson if you have concerns at any point during the process.
-We consider Year 11 as a vital stepping stone towards the IB Diploma, and staff will be working closely with your son to facilitate a smooth transition into the challenging and rewarding life of the Sixth Form.
+Please do contact Mr Foster if you have concerns at any point during the process.
+We consider Year 11 as a vital steppingstone towards the IB Diploma, and staff will be working closely with your son to facilitate a smooth transition into the challenging and rewarding life of the sixth form.